Skip to content

 • obsidian.ts: Mocks for the Obsidian API.

-• plugin.test.ts: Tests for the plugin.
+• commands.test.ts: Tests for plugin commands.

-• settings-tab.test.ts: Tests for the settings tab.
+• validation.test.ts: Tests for settings input validation.

-• timer.test.ts: Tests for the timer.
+• auto-progression.test.ts: Tests for auto-progress functionality.

 Available Scripts